UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 ## Getting Started with DFT Calculations ##

-In the first exercise, we will be studying MXenes, how to determine their lattice constants, and O adsorption on the surface.
-For Homework 5, everyone will be studying the same system Ti<sub>2</sub>C.
+In the first exercise, we will be studying alkaline oxides and how to determine their lattice constants, followed by surface relaxation of the (100) surface of the alkaline oxides.
+For Homework 5, everyone will be studying the same system MgO (100).

 ## Contents ##